Josh and Joel discuss prosecutors as a cause of mass incarceration.

-The story of Tarra’s Oregon Supreme Court case was retold recently by the New York Times with, in my opinion, a very indelicate and inappropriate headline (we who are formerly incarcerated do not believe we should be reduced in language to ONLY our worst moments).
+The story of Tarra’s Washington Supreme Court case was retold recently by the New York Times with, in my opinion, a very indelicate and inappropriate headline (we who are formerly incarcerated do not believe we should be reduced in language to ONLY our worst moments).

 Prosecutors and Mass Incarceration

 This is the John Pfaff study where he explained the importance of unrestrained prosecutions in the rise of Mass Incarceration.

 Mr. Pfaff is also the author of the book “Locked In” which has had a huge influence on my thinking about criminal justice and incarceration.